itopstack/eth-bsc-sniperbot/README.md

 ```
 * RPC = your NODE url if a custom node or ETH

-* CHAIN = the Chain of your target network if applicable
+* CHAIN = the Chain of your target network such as 56 for BSC, 1 for ETH etc

 * RECIPIENT = Your address to receive tokens at